-During the World War 2
+During World War 2,

-How to reach Tangier?
+How do I reach Tangier?

-To Tangier via plane
+Tangier via plane

 The boat to Tangier

 Ferries are one of the most common ways to get to Tangier.
 The fast trip between Tarifa and Tangier on an FRS ferry takes just over 30 minutes.
 From Algeciras to Tanger Med is another route, and FRS or Acciona Transmediterrea can take you there.
-This trip takes 70 minutes, and Tangier is 30 km from the port.
+This trip takes 70 minutes, and Tangier is 30 kilometers from the port.
 From Gibraltar to Tangier Med, there is a ferry that runs once a week.
-It leaves Gibraltar on Friday evening and arrives in Tangier Med on Monday evening.
+It leaves Gibraltar on Friday evening and arrives in Tangier on Monday evening.
 It takes 80 minutes to go this way.
 During the busy season, you should book early to make sure there is space at the time you want to cross.

 Take the train to Tangier.

 Tangier is the train’s first (or last) stop.
 Many people who want to go to places farther south in Morocco take the train.
 The Tangier to Marrakech overnight train is one of the most popular routes.
 You can book a room with a bunk bed for four people (either mixed or female only).
 You can also book just one seat in the first or second class.
 Be aware that there are no limits on how many tickets, they sell in second class, so you may have to stand or squeeze in.
-In addition, it is gonna be difficult to find a first-class ticket.
+In addition, it is going to be difficult to find a first-class ticket.